Summary: in this tutorial, you’ll learn about PHP variable scopes, which specify the part of code that can access a variable.

 variable won’t exist anymore.

 When you declare a variable outside of a function, the variable is global.
-It means that you can access the variable anywhere within the script except inside a function.
+You can access the variable anywhere within the script except inside a function.
 For example:

 <?php